 Option 2: Russian Visa Centers in China

 During the last few years, the number of visas to Russia from China has greatly increased.
-Because of this, and to streamline the process, authorization to manage and process Russian visas was given to the Russian Visa Center, an entity managed by the private company, VFS Global which handles visas for the residents in China.
+Because of this, and to streamline the process, authorization to manage and process Russian visas was given to the Russian Visa Center, an entity managed by a private company, which handles visas for the residents in China.

 They are available in Beijing, Guangzhou, Shanghai, Shenyang and Hong Kong.